Losant/losant-docs/docs/experiences/overview.md

 ### Bootstrap Your Experience

 After choosing a slug, you'll have the option of setting up some example resources to get you started.
-This step can be skipped on a per-application basis, though we recommend completing it as a great starting point for building out a full experience.u
+This step can be skipped on a per-application basis, though we recommend completing it as a great starting point for building out a full experience.

 ![Bootstrap Choose](/images/experiences/overview-choose-bootstrap.png "Bootstrap Choose")